 How To Stop Helicopter Parenting

 Most parents who “helicopter” have good intentions.
-They want their children to be healthy, happy and successful.
+Any parent wants their children to be healthy, happy and successful.
 They want to help and support their kids in their parenting journey.

-However, such parent is often perfectionist who makes their kid’s success their parenting priority.
+However, such parents are often perfectionist parents who makes their children’s success their parenting priority.
 They become an overly involved parent.
 As a result, their “help” or “support” becomes controlling.

 To break free from helicopter parenting, draw the line between helping and controlling.
 It’s great to be a helpful and supportive parent as long as we don’t cross the line and start directing, or worse dictating, our children’s every move.